 Personal Income Tax

-The previous three Budgets saw the Chancellor make a raft of changes to reduce the amount of Income Tax that people pay, which should ultimately lead to less reliance on benefits.
+Previous Budgets saw the Chancellor of the day make a raft of changes to reduce the amount of Income Tax that people pay; which should ultimately lead to less reliance on benefits.

-Today’s Budget saw the continuation of the government’s objective to plan for the future and support working people.
-Although there were no significant changes to any of the rates that have previously been announced, the government made a further step towards their target of a £50,000 higher rate personal Income Tax threshold within this Parliament.
+Aside from a new announcement regarding the taxation of dividends, which is discussed below, today’s Budget saw no other significant changes to any of the rates that have previously been announced, and the Chancellor reaffirmed the Government’s target of a £50,000 higher rate personal Income Tax threshold within the current parliament.

 Income Tax bands

 April 2017 will also see the higher rate tax threshold set at £45,000, as previously announced.